-Blackpool Researching Together is a health inequalities research project which is a partnership between:
+Blackpool Researching Together is a health inequalities research partnership between:

-The project is known nationally as the Health Determinants Research Collaboration (HDRC) and has been awarded 5 years of funding by the National Institute for Health and Care Research (NIHR).
+The scheme is known nationally as the Health Determinants Research Collaboration (HDRC) Blackpool and has been awarded 5 years of funding by the National Institute for Health and Care Research (NIHR).

 By supporting access to research and creating new research, Blackpool Researching Together will help Blackpool Council and others to find out exactly why health inequalities exist and how we transform our services and systems to work better for our local communities.